AboutAcademicsAdmissionsStudentsFacultyLibraryAlumni & GivingPublic ServiceCareer ServicesNews

 The LL.M. degree alone does not qualify foreign lawyers to practice law in the United States.
 Each of the 50 states has its own criteria and procedures for admitting lawyers to practice, and requirements vary.
 Lawyers from abroad seeking information on these requirements should contact the bar examiners in the state in which they wish to practice.

-For further information, you may wish to consult the following web sites:
+For further information, please consult the following websites:

 Who is eligible to apply to the LL.M. program?